Canon 1D vs Sony A5000

 Studio photographers will appreciate that the Canon 1D (unlike the A5000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the A5000 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the A5000 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the A5000 was followed by the Sony A5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 1D and A5000 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Sony A5000 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D and the Sony A5000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.